DESTINATIONS · CALABRIA

 Defensive Architecture and the Historical Role of the Cathedral

-The Cathedral of Santa Maria Assunta in Gerace, also known as the Cattedrale di Gerace, is the principal sacred monument in Calabria, deserving special attention for its austerity.
-Its architecture combines unique Byzantine, Norman, and Latin influences, making it a rare example of European heritage.
-Construction of the present structure was carried out intensively during the Norman era between 1085 and 1120, though its foundations rest on the site of an earlier 8th-century place of worship dedicated to Saint Ciriaca.
-One of its most distinctive elements is the bell tower, which in its present form was built in 1562.
+The Cathedral of Santa Maria Assunta in Gerace, also known as the Cattedrale di Gerace, is one of the most important sacred monuments in Calabria, deserving attention for its austere, monumental form.
+Its architecture combines Byzantine, Norman, and Latin influences, creating a distinctive blend visible in both its massing and interior.
+Construction of the present church dates to the Norman era, mainly to the 11th–12th centuries, and its bell tower in its present form was built in 1562.

 Cathedral of Santa Maria Assunta in Gerace – Calabria's largest church